 - .1 Occupancy sensors are to be dual technology (IR/UV, IR/Ultrasonic, etc).
 Select devices specifically designed for this application.
 The output contact should turn ON when either one of the sensor technologies is activated, but should turn OFF only when both technologies are indicating off (not just one of the two). - .2 Determination of occupancy is simple when time schedules or a time clock are available.
-However, in self contained mode or whenever the energy savings option is active, occupancy can only be determined via IR motion sensors mounted near the windows and sensing into the room. - .3 In practice it has been difficult to find a balance between responsiveness and nuisance activations.
-One wishes to avoid going into occupied mode should someone just look into the room, but it should not require there to be 10 people moving about the room either.
-Since the teacher can initialize occupied mode upon entry into the room by touching the stat's occupancy enable/override button, immediate automated response is not required. - .4 The strategy should cover the possibility of a couple of students working quietly and also provide a somewhat faster response for a larger active group.
+However, in self contained mode or whenever the energy savings option is active, occupancy can only be determined via motion sensors mounted near the windows and sensing into the room. - .3 In practice it has been difficult to find a balance between responsiveness and nuisance activations.
+One wishes to avoid going into fully occupied mode should someone just look into the room, but it should not require there to be 10 people moving about the room either.
+The first indication of occupancy must enable the lights, but more activations should be required to bring on the mechanical systems. - .4 The strategy should cover the possibility of a couple of students working quietly and also provide a somewhat faster response for a larger active group.
 The programming must even handle the situation where a group has been working very quietly, sensed occupancy is about to expire and the lights have just been pulsed off to indicate they will be going fully off in the next 5 minutes.
-Any activity within the remaining time should markedly delay the onset of unoccupied mode.

-- .5 It also seems reasonable to limit automatic activation to hours between 6:00AM and 9:00PM.
+Any activity within the remaining time should markedly delay the onset of unoccupied mode. - .5 It also seems reasonable to limit automatic activation to hours between 6:00AM and 10:00PM.
 The manual override button can be used outside these hours. - .6 Since there are multiple occupancy inputs, response must be based upon their priority.
 Occupancy manual override has highest priority and the time clock has precedence over the schedules, sensed occupancy has the lowest priority. - .7 RC##OCC_PROB already provides much of the required functionality for sensing occupancy.
 It ramps up far too quickly, but can still be used with a suitable delay mechanism.
-The complete sequence can be summarized as follows: - If RC##OCC_TMR > 0 {i.e. occupancy manual override is active} OR (RC##OCCtclk is "Yes", AND input RC##TC shows occupied) OR (RC##OCCtclk is "No", AND RC##OCCschd is "Yes",

-AND schedules are showing an occupied state)

-OR (RC##OCCtclk is "No", AND RC##OCCschd is "No", AND RC##OCC_PROB has been continuously above 33 for 10 minutes
+The complete sequence can be summarized as follows: - If RC##OCC_TMR > 0 {i.e. occupancy manual override is active} OR (RC##OCCtclk is "Yes", AND input RC##TC shows occupied) OR (RC##OCCtclk is "No", AND RC##OCCschd is "Yes", AND schedules are showing an occupied state) OR (RC##OCCtclk is "No", AND RC##OCCschd is "No",

-AND the time is between 6:00AM and 9:00PM)

-- Then set RC##OCCUPIED to "Yes" - Else If RC##OCC_TMR = 0 {i.e. occupancy manual override is not active}

-OR (RC##OCCtclk is "Yes", AND input RC##TC shows unoccupied)

-OR (RC##OCCtclk is "No", AND RC##OCCschd is "Yes",

-AND schedules are showing an unoccupied state)
+AND RC##OCC_PROB has been continuously above 33 for 10 minutes AND the time is between 6:00AM and 9:00PM) Then set RC##OCCUPIED to "Yes" Else If RC##OCC_TMR = 0 {i.e. occupancy manual override is not active} OR (RC##OCC_tclk is "Yes", AND input RC##TC shows unoccupied) OR (RC##OCCtclk is "No", AND RC##OCCschd is "Yes", AND schedules are showing an unoccupied state) OR (RC##OCCtclk is "No", AND RC##OCCschd is "No", AND (RC##OCCtclk is "No", AND RC##OCCschd is "No", AND (RC##OCC_PROB < 1, OR the time is NOT between 6:00AM and 9:00PM)) Then set RC##OCCUPIED to "No"